Infrastructure as Code: Automated Deployments with Ansible

 elspeth@server$ docker ps -a # no sudo yay!
 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES bd3114e43f55 busybox "echo hello world" 12 minutes ago Exited (0) 6 seconds ago testcontainer elsepth@server$ docker logs testcontainer hello world hello world

-Sure enough, we no longer need sudo
+Sure enough, we no longer need sudo,

 You know, that’s worthy of a commit!